 Lucas Philips turned into a freshman at Northwestern in 2015 and was annoyed via the restricted espresso options to be had: He both should drink the terrible brew served on the faculty’s cafeteria or wait in painfully long strains at Starbucks.
 He released BrewBike, a scholar-run coffee company that began operations as a small cart connected to a motorcycle to remedy the problem.
 The employer has retail places in Chicago and motorbike stands at Northwestern and the University of Texas at Austin.
 In September, BrewBike raised an $800,000 seed round to amplify operations.
 Key investors include Chicagoans Mats Lederhausen, founder of the making an investment platform BE-CAUSE, and Matt Matros, the founder of caffeinated sparkling water enterprise Limitless Coffee.

 3. Vital Proteins

-Seidensticker, an avid runner, was given the concept for the agency when he discovered that once the age of 25 the human frame stops generating collagen, that could cause the type of knee ache he changed into experiencing.
+Seidensticker, an avid runner, was given the concept for the agency when he discovered that once the age of 25, the human frame stops generating collagen, which could cause the type of knee ache he changed into experiencing.
 After initially self-funding the startup, he acquired $19 million from non-public-fairness company Cavu Venture Partners in November 2017.